pvandervelde/mindvortex/src/posts/2020-10-27-Software-development-pipeline-infrastructure-dependency-reduction.md

 The [last post](/posts/Software-development-pipeline-considerations-for-infrastructure-improvements.html)
-I explained one way to improve the development pipeline infrastructure while keeping downtime to a minimum.
-In that post I mentioned that an important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline was to reduce the dependencies between the pipeline and the infrastructure.
-Now I will discuss how some dependency decoupling can be achieved.
-However before that happens lets provide a few reasons that a certain amount of independence between the pipeline processes and the infrastructure is desirable.
+I explained one way to improve the development pipeline infrastructure while keeping downtime minimal.
+One important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline is to reduce the dependencies between the pipeline and the infrastructure.

-If the pipeline processes is tightly coupled to the infrastructure, e.g. because the development pipeline is defined completely using the native tasks for the CI/CD system then

-- Building the artefacts requires the CI/CD system, meaning that developers cannot build a complete artefact on their own machines, which increases the feedback time.
-If not enough executors are available in the CI/CD system then it is quite possible that the feedback time increases extensively
-- Testing changes to the pipeline can be slow because changes need to be send to the CI/CD system in order to test them.
-In general CI/CD systems don't provide easy ways to debug a running pipeline which means developers are limited to general debug statements and log parsing
-- In case of issues with the CI/CD system, e.g. partial or complete outages, then you will not be able to execute any of the pipeline steps or stages
-- Migration to a different CI/CD solution may be complicated
+So what does unwanted coupling between the pipeline and the infrastructure mean?
+After all the pipeline code makes assumptions about the capabilities of the infrastructure it runs on, just like every other piece of code.
+Examples of unwanted dependencies are:

+- The pipeline is created by using tasks specific to a CI/CD system which means that the artefacts can only be created on the infrastructure
+- A pipeline task assumes that certain tools have been installed on the executors
+- A pipeline task assumes that it has specific permissions on an executor
+- Pipeline stages expect the outputs from previous stages to be available on the executor, or worse, they expect the outputs from other pipelines to be on the executor

-The first two items mentioned above impact the velocity at which development can take place.
-By relying completely on the CI/CD system for artefact generation cycle times seem to increase.
+The first item mentioned impacts the velocity at which development can take place.
+By relying completely on the CI/CD system for artefact creation cycle times increases.
+Additionally making changes to the pipeline often requires executing it multiple times to debug it.

-The second set of items are related to disaster recovery and vendor lock-in.
+The second set of items are related to the ease of switching tooling, e.g. when changing vendors or during disaster recovery.
 These may or may not be of concern depending on the direction of development and technology.
 In my experience vendor lock-in is something to keep in mind if for no other reason then that switching vendors can be prohibitively complicated if pipeline processes are too tightly coupled to the CI/CD system.

-If any of the issues mentioned above are of concern to you then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.
+If any of the issues mentioned are concerning to you then partially or completely decoupling the development pipeline from the infrastructure will be a worth while exercise.
+This can be achieved with some of the following steps.

-Once you have decided to reduce coupling between the development pipeline and the infrastructure then you can take one or more of the following steps to help you achieve your decoupling goals.
-Even implementing some of the steps will help you by

-- Independence from your CI/CD system because you can can execute your pipeline stages anywhere
-- Developers can build the complete package locally allowing them to test what will be shipped
-- Build workspace is guaranteed to be clean when you start which means less time spend debugging build failures due to file system pollution or package caching failures
-- Adding more agents to your CI/CD system is easy as all agents are the same and relatively simple in form

-With all that said here are some suggestions for steps you can take on your journey to fewer dependencies.

 #### Versions for everybody

 Ensure that all code, tools, scripts and resources used in the pipeline are versioned.
 That way you know exactly what is required for a specific pipeline execution.
+Which make executions repeatable in the future when newer versions of tools and resources have been released.

 #### Only the workspace is yours

-Pipeline actions should work only inside their own workspace.
-Any code, scripts or tools they require can be put in the workspace but never outside the workspace.
-This reduces scattering of data during the execution of a pipeline.
+Pipeline actions should work only in their own workspace.
+Any code, scripts or tools they require are put in the workspace.
+This reduces scattering of data during the execution of a pipeline and reduces pollution of the executors.

 #### Lean executors

-Make your pipeline actions assume they will run on executors with a bare minimum runtime.
-This will ensure that your pipelines will obtain their preferred version of the tools they need and install them in their own workspace.
+Make your pipeline actions assume they will run on a bare minimum runtime.
+This will ensure that your pipelines will obtain their preferred version of tools they need and install them in their own workspace.
 The benefit of doing this that a pipeline can be executed on any available executor, either in your CI/CD system or on a developer machine, as it will not be making any assumptions about the capabilities of an executor.